Attention Deficit Hyperactivity Disorder (ADHD)

 • The presence of other disorders may complicate the diagnosis of ADHD.

-Many of your teens’ problems at home, at school, and in social settings are there because of neurological delays.
 ADHD is linked to problems with Executive Skills (the brain-based functions that help teens regulate behaviour, recognize the need for guidance, set and achieve goals, balance desires with responsibilities, and learn to function independently).
-Executive Thinking Dysfunction.

 Empowerment